-THERE was in the Neighbourhood of Candahar a Province called Hasarai, which was inhabited by Aghvans, as well as that of Candahar.
+THERE was in the Neighbourhood of Candahar a Province called Hasaras, which was inhabited by Aghvans, as well as that of Candabar.
 These two People, who were of the same Origin, and who antiently formed but one and the same Nation, differed in nothing but Religion.
-Indeed they both followed the Mahometan Law; but with this Difference, that the Aghvans of Hasarai were of the same Belief as the Persians; whereas those of Candahar conformed to that of the Turks.
-The former were of the Sect of the Rasi, and the satter of the Sect of the Sunni, which makes the great Distinction between the two Branches of the Mahometan Religion, into which all
+Indeed they both followed the Mahometan Law: but with this Difference, that the Aghvans of Hasaras were of the same Belief as the Persians; whereas those of Candahar conformed to that of the Turks.
+The former were of the Sect of the Rafi, and the latter of the Sect of the Sunni; which makes the great Distinction between the two Branches of the Mahometan Religion, into which all Asia is divided.

-Afia is divided.

-While the Candahar Rebels were forming a Defign to strengthen their Party, by making an Union and League with some Nation, there was none that agreed better with them than the Aghvans of Hasarai.
+WHIIF the Candahar Rebels were forming a Design to strengthen their Party, by making an Union and League with some Nation, there was none that agreed better with them than the Aghvans of Hasarai.
 They were originally Brothers, and they had the same Inclinations, and the same Customs.
-'Tis true that the inveterate Enmity there is between the Rafi's, and the Sunni's, had formed a Wall of Separation between these two Tribes of Aghvans, which it was very difficult to break down.
-And they constantly resisted the most pressing Solicitations which the Aghvans of Candahar made use of to engage them to join them.
-They chose to side with their Brothers on the Score of Religion, preferable to those who were so by Birth; and the Attachment which they had to their Sect always supported their Fidelity to the last, as long as they were able to hold out; so that if they complied, 'twas only because they had no other Course to take.
-For Myrr-Maghmad perceiving that no good was to be done with them by a Course of Negotiation, had recourse to Arms; and he harrassed and plagued them to fuch a Degree, that while they were abandoned on one hand, by the Persians, whose Assistance they had often in vain implored, and pressed on the other hand by the Enemy, who opened their Arms to receive them; and instead of improving their Advantage to bring them under Subjection, only defired to make them Partners in their good Fortune against the Persians, they at last consented to join them; and were as firm and constant to the new Party, which the Neceffity of their Affairs had obliged them to embrace, as they had been true to the King, while they were able to stand by him.
-Myrr-Maghmud employ'd the two first Years of his Generalship to bring them to these Terms, while the Inaction of the Court of Persia gave him all the Leisure for it that could be.
+Tis true that the inveterate Enmity there is between the Rasi's, and the Sunni's, had formed a Wall of Separation between their two

+Tribes of Aghvans, which it was very difficult to break down.
+And they constantly refisted the most pressing Solicitations which the Aghvans of Candahar made use of to engage them to join them.
+They chose to fide with their Brothers on the Score of Religion, preferably to those who were so by Birth; and the Attachment which they had to their Sect always supported their Fidelity to the last, as long as they were able to hold out; fo that if they complied, 'twas only because they had no other Course to take.
+For Myrr-Maghmud perceiving that no good was to be done with them by a Courfe of Negotiation, had recourse to Arms; and he harraffed and plagued them to fuch a Degree that while they were abandoned on one hand, by the Persians, whose Assistance they had often in vain implored, and preffed on the other hand by the Enemy, who opened their Arms to receive them; and instead of improving their Advantage to bring them under Subjection, only defired to make them Partners in their good Fortune against the Persians, they at last consented to join them, and were as firm and conftant to the new Party, which the Necessity of their Affairs had obliged them to embrace, as they had been true to the King, while they were able to stand by him.
+Myrr-Maghmud employ'd the two first Years of his Generalship ralship to bring them to these Terms, while the Inaction of the Court of Persia gave him all the Leisure for it that could be.